-7 October 2015 - Swedish central government payments resulted in a surplus of SEK 4.8 billion in September.
-The Debt Office’s forecast was a deficit of SEK 0.9 billion.
-The difference is explained by an extra dividend from SJ AB and lower disbursements from central government agencies.
-Surplus for Swedish central government in September
+5 February 2016 - Swedish central government payments resulted in a surplus of SEK 17 billion in January.
+The Debt Office’s forecast was a deficit of SEK 6 billion.
+The difference is mainly explained by a significant increase in preliminary tax payments.
+Surplus for Swedish central government in January

 More press releases

 Guarantees & lending2015-11-30

 Access to general and detailed data on government debt and borrowing.

 The Debt Office plays a key role in the Swedish economy and in the financial market.
 Our operations contribute towards taxpayers money being used as efficiently as possible and the financial system remaining stable.